 Employees have their contributions deducted from their pay under a salary reduction agreement.
 Under this salary reduction agreement, the gross pay is reduced by the employee's retirement contribution amount and the remaining pay is taxed.
 Taxes on the annuity are deferred until the employee begins receiving benefits.

 When employees leave Kenyon, they can choose to either continue paying into the plan or withdraw their funds.
 Withdrawals are possible as follows: The TIAA annuities can be withdrawn over a ten-year period, 10 percent per year.
-Monies invested in CREF accounts can be withdrawn in a lump sum.
 Early withdrawal (prior to age 59 ½) will be subject to a mandatory 20-percent tax.
-This will be withheld by TIAA/CREF before the monies are disbursed.
-There are some exceptions to this ruling; consult with TIAA/CREF directly for more information.
+This will be withheld by TIAA before the monies are disbursed.
+There are some exceptions to this ruling; consult with TIAA directly for more information.

 Eligibility to receive the College's contributions occurs after one year of eligible employment.
 The one-year waiting period is waived if the employee met the one year of eligible employment in another institution of higher education in the year immediately preceding the date they joined Kenyon College.
 Enrollment is mandatory for faculty, administrators and non-union staff.